ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Who built the first pyramid? > consider "pyramide" as (single) triple / predicate
 * Who was the first Taiwanese President?
 * What is the brightest star visible from Earth?
+* What is the coldest Planet of our Solar System?

 appos
 =====